countable-web/open-source-corporation/hr/ADMIN_POSTING.md

 Help us stay organized and grow.
 You will be responsible for conducting market research, usability testing, and other activities to support our team of consultants.
 You'll attend weekly video team Scrum meetings and talk about the details of what you did each week.
 For this reason, it's required that we have a single person for consistency, not a changing team.

-You must be proficient with:
+You must be:
-1. Written communication in English
+1. A good writer (in English)
-2. Excel / Google Docs
+2. Good with Excel / Google Docs
 3. Attention to detail while always trying to understand and work towards high level goals.
 4. Taking initiative to solve problems and chase opportunities for the company.